-When homeowners make energy efficiency upgrades to their home, those improvements are often invisible.
-Unlike granite counter tops in the kitchen, air-sealing and insulation are in the attic and walls.
-A result of this invisibility is that these investments are overlooked or inaccurately valued at the time of a home sale.
+When homeowners make energy efficiency upgrades to their home, those improvements often go unnoticed.
+Unlike granite counter tops and stainless steel appliances, sealed air gaps and insulation aren’t immediately visible, and they are frequently overlooked or inaccurately valued at the time of sale.

-But when energy efficient features are taken into account during the home selling and buying process, they have the chance to be accurately valued at the time of sale.
-This lays the groundwork for a virtuous cycle in which homeowners are eager to invest in energy efficiency improvements because they know that they can recover some or all of their investments at the time of the home sale.
+Fortunately, when energy efficient features are taken into account during the home selling and buying process, they have the chance to be accurately valued at the time of sale.
+This lays the groundwork for a virtuous cycle in which homeowners are eager to invest in energy efficiency improvements because they know they will be able to recover some or all of their investment when they sell their home.

 Value for High Performance Homes Initiative